A New Study Links Ultra-Processed Foods To Higher Risk Of Cancer

 — Arden_Forester (@Arden_Forester) February 15, 2018

 The British Medical Journal stated that these results indicate that the rapidly increasing consumption of ultra-processed foods could drive an increasing burden of cancer in the next decades.
 Meanwhile, Mathilde Touvier, the lead author of the study, said that these foods have already been linked to obesity, but the association with cancer is new.
-She described the results as reliable, very consistent and quite compelling.
+She described the results as reliable, very consistent, and quite compelling.
 However, she said that these results need to be confirmed in other prospective studies, as noted by The Guardian.

 The researchers suggest that a balanced and diversified diet should be considered one of the most significant public health priorities.
 Touvier advises to eat real food and try to limit ultra-processed foods, at least until they know more.